New Published Data Show Reproducibility and Utility of Perspectum's MRI in Patients With Metabolic Liver Disease

 Perspectum announced two research studies that were recently published, bringing hope to people with metabolic dysfunction-associated steatohepatitis (MASH).
 This research affirms the utility of quantitative MRI imaging as an alternative to liver biopsy in some clinical trials and in patient care management.

-The first study, supported by the U.S. Food and Drug Administration (FDA), shows how noninvasive quantitative MRI scans can identify disease accurately and reproducibly.
+The first study shows how noninvasive quantitative MRI scans can identify disease accurately and reproducibly.
 Perspectum's second study, looks at participants in three multicenter clinical trials showing that changes in MRI biomarkers predict the biopsy changes in these patients, and thus identifies who are likely to respond to drug treatment.
 Specifically, a reduction of 80ms in cT1 predicted histological response.

 Rezdiffra was approved by FDA in March 2024, and is the first therapeutic for patients with MASH.
 There is a strong pipeline of MASH drugs under development in the U.S. with anticipated approval over the next few years.
 Eli Lilly's tirzepatide in Metabolic dysfunction-associated steatotic liver disease (MASLD) published results in the New England Journal of Medicine in June 2024, showing a significant reduction in cT1 and liver fat over 52 weeks.
 Noninvasive tests (NITS) that can reliably monitor changes in liver health will reduce the need for liver biopsy -- currently used as the "gold standard" primary endpoint in MASH clinical trials.
 However, this new research recently reported may help pharmaceutical companies and regulatory entities have more options to consider; primarily, NITS may be used more as means to measure change in disease and monitor patient progress noninvasively.

 Perspectum's CEO, Dr. Rajarshi Banerjee, commented, "Liver biopsy is not a safe or accurate way of assessing liver disease.
-Quantitative MRI is far safer, more scalable and already cleared by the FDA for clinical use.
+Quantitative MRI is far safer, more scalable and authorized for clinical use.
 With more published data, the argument for replacing liver biopsy with quantitative MRI both in clinical practice and in clinical trials becomes stronger."

 Dr. Banerjee concluded that, "With the continued support of the liver disease community of stakeholders, more studies and findings such as these may see pharmaceutical companies reconsider their approach to monitoring patients in clinical trials."